aumpierre-unb/Game-of-Life-for-Scilab/README.md

 If probability for live cell if given, the values of individual cells are computed accordingly.

-If the grid pattern is assingned by strings 'block', 'glider', 'blinker', 'toad' or 'beacon' matrix is generated with the pattern at its superior left corner.
+If the grid pattern is assigned by strings 'block', 'glider', 'blinker', 'toad' or 'beacon' matrix is generated with the pattern at its superior left corner.

 **Syntax:**